HIIT Timer

 How Often Should You Do HIIT?

-Most exercise physiologists recommend a maximum of 3 HIIT sessions per week, with at least one full rest day between sessions.
-HIIT places real stress on your muscles, joints, and cardiovascular system — and adaptation happens during recovery, not during training.
-If you're also doing strength training, schedule HIIT on alternating days.
-For a pure Tabata format (the most intense interval protocol), use our Tabata Timer.
-For fully customizable work/rest/rounds, the Interval Timer gives you maximum flexibility.
-To decompress and recover between hard sessions, try the Meditation Timer.
+Majority of the exercise physiologists suggest that the maximum number of HIIT sessions per week should be 3 with at least one day of rest between the sessions.
+HIIT puts actual strain on your muscles, joints, and cardiovascular system - and the process of adaptation occurs during rest, and not during training.
+In case you are also training on strength, alternate days with HIIT.
+To follow our Tabata Timer, follow a pure Tabata format (the most intense interval protocol).
+To have work/ rest/ rounds completely customized, the Interval Timer provides you with the maximum flexibility.
+In order to unwind and re-energize after stressful sessions, use the Meditation Timer.

 Related Timer Tools